Danijela2019/cat-fact-api/README.md

-# cat-fact-api
+# cat-fact-api( MONGO DB)

 ## Introduction

 This is a simple API using Node.js Express framework for managing cat facts data.
+The data is saved in MongoDB data base using Mongoose as ORM for this purpose.
+All CRUD opperations are available through different API endpoints.
-The data is saved in a json file for the first version and the retrieval of the data is done asynchronously to mimic the behavior of a real database.
-The idea is in the future to replace the json file with a real database.
+There is a different version of this API where the data is stored in a JSON file.
+The endpoint are the same.

 ## Functionalities